adamcstephens/mqtt-homekit-light/README.md

 ![goreleaser](https://github.com/adamcstephens/mqtt-homekit-light/workflows/goreleaser/badge.svg)

-This creates a bridge between homekit and mqtt, specifically for a homekit light.
+This creates a bridge between virtual homekit light and mqtt, allowing one to toggle an mqtt topic using homekit.

 You can configure options using command line flags, or environment variables using the prefix `MHL_`.